syncfusion/blazor-docs/src/notifications/toast/getting-started.md

 This section briefly explains how to include a Toast component in your Blazor Server-side application.
 You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019 page](../getting-started/server-side-blazor/) for the introduction and configuring the common specifications.

+To get start quickly with Blazor Toast component, you can check on this video:
+`youtube:tMa7JvcfNcY`

 ## Importing Syncfusion Blazor component in the application

 * Install `Syncfusion.Blazor` NuGet package to the application by using the `NuGet Package Manager`.